 Northern Lincolnshire councils re-affirm commitment to devolution

-by Sam Popper on October 28, 2016, posted in Lincolnshire categories
+by Emily Carter on October 28, 2016, posted in Lincolnshire categories

 North and North East Lincolnshire Councils re-affirmed their desire to secure a devolution deal for the region on Tuesday, reports the Grimsby Telegraph.

 The leaders of the two councils said in a joint statement that